4 September 2023: Social Enterprise Growth Grants round 2, 2022–23 projects announced.

 Social Enterprise Jobs Fund

-The Queensland Government has announced $8 million over the next 2 years for the Social Enterprise Jobs Fund, as part of the Future Skills Fund.
+The Queensland Government committed $8 million over 2 years for the Social Enterprise Jobs Fund, as part of the Future Skills Fund.

-The Jobs Fund will continue to build on the commitments under the Queensland Social Enterprise Strategy to support the development of a sustainable and thriving social enterprise sector.
+The Social Enterprise Jobs Fund builds on the commitments under the Queensland Social Enterprise Strategy to support the development of a sustainable and thriving social enterprise sector.

-Under the Jobs Fund, $3 million in funding will be delivered over the next 2 years through business development and growth grants for eligible organisations.
-The current delivery schedule for the grants is listed below.
+Under the Jobs Fund, $4.6 million in funding has been allocated to business development and growth grants for eligible organisations.
+The grant programs delivered are outlined below.

 Grants delivery schedule